Pump System Improvement

 As outlined in the ISO/ASME standard, the first step necessary for a successful program is the support of facility management.
 They must see value in what is being proposed and be willing to provide funding and personnel to get the program started.
 In addition, a team leader with experience in the process and various systems used is vital.
 An effective team leader can draw on resources from various facility departments and is mission critical to the process.
 Communication is also an important part of any assessment.
 The scope and purpose of the system must be understood using design data, manufacturer-supplied test data and plant operating data.
 This documentation should be readily available.
 If the required documents are not available or not current, additional efforts are needed.
 Since these documents are also required to properly operate and maintain a piping system, these efforts will not be wasted.
 The next step involves identifying the system that has the best assessment outcome.
 The standard provides guidance on ways to quickly identify systems with highest probability of achieving the greatest improvement.
 To assess a given system, one must first understand the current functional system requirements, in addition to determining the scope and boundary conditions for the assessment.
 A system walk down is performed to ensure that the system has not changed over time.
 This is also done to gather the available design information and manufacturer-supplied test data.
 Finally, the operational information needed to conduct the assessment is identified and gathered.
 The actual collection of the required operating data is conducted with the aid of the operational staff to ensure the system is stable, as outlined in the assessment.
 After collecting the operational data, the final assessment report can be developed showing how the system operates and what can be done to improve the system operation.Conclusion

 The initial focus during the first assessments with BC Hydro, along with the early work done with the DOE and Pump System Matters, was to reduce system operating costs.
 During the development of the standard it became clear that assessing a piping system will not only reduce operating costs, but will also reduce maintenance and capital costs while increasing overall system availability.
 To sell the idea of performing assessments on pumping systems, the first step is to determine how much the current system costs to operate.
 After performing the assessment, one can see ways to improve the system.
 The third step is to determine how much it will cost to operate the system once the suggested improvements are made.
 These financial models may very well be the best tools to communicate with non-engineers and management.
 All my future Pumps & Systems articles will follow the method outlined in the ISO/ASME standard when assessing a pump system so you can better understand how to assess and improve the system in your facility.
-In next month’s column, we will look at additions made to a waste collection system and why the system no longer operated as designed.For more Pumps System Improvement columns,
+In next month’s column, we will look at additions made to a waste collection system and why the system no longer operated as designed.Methods for System Improvement

 The standard includes informative annexes providing recommendations and examples for conducting an assessment.
 Annex B provides a wealth of examples of efficient system operation and energy reduction.
 The system improvement can be broken down into four different approaches:- Reduce system head